DresIsNotReal/Mk2-3X-VABO-configs/README.md

 A simple mod for adding VAB Organizer compatibility to Mk2 and Mk3 Stockalike Expansion packs.
 That's basically it.
+Still totally WIP.